top of page

 ABOUT ME

 Jennifer was born in San Francisco.
-She has lived in London and Paris, but the SF Bay Area, where she currently resides, will always be her home.
+She has lived in London and Paris, but the SF Bay Area will always be her home.
+Jennifer has two children.
+She currently lives in Berkeley, CA with her husband, her cat Crumble, and her dog Pebble.

 SELECT BIBLIOGRAPHY